How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 House cleaners often find new business through existing clients.
 Even if you want to avoid relying on clients for new work, building relationships with clients can help you build trust, and in turn, they can tell you about potential opportunities.

-An important part of finding and keeping customers is the fixed rate you can offer.
+Offering a fixed rate is important for finding and keeping customers.
 HomeAdvisor says the average single-family house cleaning costs $120-$150.

 These prices may be affected by your location, the level of competition, the services you offer, and other factors.
 Depending on your pricing model, cleaning services usually have three options: by the hour, by the area to be cleaned, or with a flat rate.

-Regardless of your pricing model, it's a good idea to do market research to ensure your pricing is competitive, especially if you're starting.
-Additionally, invest in a payment processor, such as Square, that helps you accept payments for those who want to pay by credit card.
+Regardless of your pricing model, it's a good idea to do market research to ensure your pricing is competitive, especially if you're starting out.
+Invest in a payment processor, such as Square, that helps you accept credit card payments.
 Remember that you will incur a fee for accepting credit card payments.

 Step 7: Invest in advertising and expansion

 Even if you rely on customer service to find new customers, investing in an online presence for your services will benefit your business in the long run.
-It's important that current and potential customers can find you online—even if you don't have an entire website.
-Create a business Facebook page, and store your contact information.
+It's essential that current and potential customers can find you online—even if you don't have an entire website.
+Create a business Facebook page and store your contact information.

 Once you have established a service and customer list, you can sign up with platforms like Care.com, TaskRabbit, or Handy to make your business easier to find.
 Customer reviews and registered companies will strengthen your online profile.
 For online networking, consider printing business cards.